The natural environment of Basingstoke and Deane

 Awards for All

 Grants of between £300 and £10,000 to help improve local communities and the lives of people most in need, including improved rural and urban environments - which communities are better able to access and enjoy.
-This grant is provided by the Big Lottery Fund, find out more from the Awards for All England website.
+Find out more from The National Lottery Community Fund website.

 - Grants for projects in the North Wessex Downs Area of Outstanding Natural Beauty (AONB)